-- (i) Non-fulfilment of contracts or agreements; - (ii) Compensation entitlements; - (iii) Types and levels of compensation; - (iv) Disputes related to destruction of assets or livelihoods; - (v) Disputes in receiving project services; - (vi) Issues related to GBV/SEA/SH; or - (vii) Disturbances caused by construction activities, such as noise, vibration, dust or smell. - (viii) Any other project related complaints
+This mechanism allows affected individuals to raise grievances related to; (i)non-fulfilment of contracts or agreements; (ii)compensation entitlements; (iii)types and levels of compensation: (iv)disputes over the destruction of assets or livelihoods; (v) disputes in receiving project services; (vi)issues related to Gender-Based Violence (GBV), Sexual Exploitation and Abuse (SEA), or Sexual Harassment (SH); (vii)disturbances caused by construction activities such as noise, vibration, dust, or smell.
+It also covers any other project-related complaints.